 These pieces are beautifully accented with sycamore inlay, high-quality mirrored glass panels, and they will bring a sense of light and space to any design you choose for your home office.

-The bookshelves are perfect for creating a gallery-like display of your favorite books, and finest home accessories.
+The bookshelves are perfect for creating a gallery-like display of your favourite books and finest home accessories.
 Complement them with your preferred literature pieces and be prepared for any meeting.

-The pandemic is already shaping most of the things in our lives, and it has a large influence on the way we decorate our homes as well.
+The pandemic is already shaping most of the things in our lives, and it has a large influence on the way we decorate our homes.
 We are changing our houses into more adaptable living spaces, and some trends are becoming a recognizable part of today’s interior design choices.

-Some of the new trends include leveled up lighting, enveloping furnishing, and nature-inspired tones.
+Some of the new trends include levelled up lighting, enveloping furnishing, and nature-inspired tones.
 We’ve spent most of the part of the past year indoors, and we became aware of the light in our space, or better said, the lack of it.
-With an influx of technologies promising to mimic natural light, enhance mood, sleep, and productivity, as well as adjust to any environment, people are embracing lighting as an essential factor of well-being.
+With an influx of technologies promising to mimic natural light, enhance mood, sleep, and productivity, and adjust to any environment, people are embracing lighting as an essential factor of well-being.

-High couture interior designers are choosing warm, and nature-inspired colours that bring us comfort and reassuring.
+High couture interior designers are choosing warm and nature-inspired colours that bring us comfort and reassurance.
 The palettes of organic, natural tones have a nourishing effect, and the focus is on nuances of greens, blues, and earthy pigments such as terra-cotta.

-Every industry is going to continue being affected by the coronavirus pandemic, and we are yet to see the advancements in technology, fashion, and culture.
+Every industry will continue being affected by the coronavirus pandemic, and we are yet to see the advancements in technology, fashion, and culture.